cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/UML.md

 # Country:
 a) Country relation contains only the countries that are part of Olympics
 b) Each country has a unique Countryname
+c) Each country has an attribute named NationalSport indicating what is the national sport for that country.

 # User:
 a) A user should have unique email, userid and phoneno and thus are mandatory